andrixb/angular4-starter/README.md

 # NC Angular Workshop
-This is a minimal angular2 setup to be use the Netcentric's workshop
+This is a minimal angular4 setup

 ## Prerequisites
 * run `yarn install` to install all dependencies